ubc-library-rc/intro-git/content/lesson_plan.md

 _Actual schedule may vary depending on group needs_

 Please create a GitHub account and install Bash and Git before the workshop.
-See[Setup](../setup.md) for instructions.
+See [Setup](../setup.md) for instructions.
 {: .prereq}